 Both of these beautiful breeds share a similar history and purpose, but with a geographical twist.

 The Alaskan Malamute is the original freight machine.
-He was developed over time by the Mahlemut Tribe in North-Western Alaska over 4,000 years ago.
+He was developed over time by the Mahlemut Tribe in North-Western Alaska more than 4,000 years ago.
 He was developed as a pack dog designed to pull heavy weight over large distances.
 They were also designed to be kept as companion dogs for the whole family after a day at work.

 In recent times, the Alaskan Malamute is becoming more recognized in popular culture.
 In 1984 he was one of four pure-bred dogs to feature on US Stamps to celebrate the American Kennel Club’s (AKC) centennial anniversary.
-Then, in 2010 the Malamute was promoted to the rank of official state dog of Alaska due to a petition started by a group of schoolchildren.
+Then, in 2010 the Malamute was promoted to the rank of the official state dog of Alaska due to a petition started by a group of schoolchildren.
 Today he is ranked as the 58th most popular dog in America by the AKC.

 The Siberian Husky is the original race car bred by the Chukchi Tribe in Russia thousands of years ago.
 They were designed to haul light loads over vast expanses of land at the speed of light (or at least as fast as they could), without tiring too easily.
 Similar to the Malamute, the Husky was also favored as a family dog who brought companionship for the whole family.